Free eBook:

 How to write a cover letter

-A well-written cover letter can not only set a candidate apart from other applicants, it offers the chance to show some personality in a way that resumes can’t.
+Meet your new best friend: a well-written cover letter.
+Not only can it set you apart from other applicants, it offers the chance to show some personality in a way that resumes can’t.

 chapter 6